linnearice/surfs_up/README.md

 Once again, this data ensures 75 percent of the time rainfall precipitation will be minimal, with the 75%tile data showing 0.12 inches for June months and 0.15 inches for December months.

-The final analysis shows Oahu's weather for most of the year will be fair and comfortable at least 75% of the time and not be an factor in the Surf and Shake Shop's success.
+The final analysis shows Oahu's weather for most of the year will be fair and comfortable at least 75% of the time and will not be an factor in the Surf and Shake Shop's success.